Let me guess:

 What Is Guerrilla Marketing?

-Like guerrilla soldiers who use unusual military tactics like ambushes and sabotage to fight a larger traditional military, guerrilla marketers find creative ways to promote their products/service without going through traditional channels like advertising agencies, TV ads, radio stations, etc.
+Like guerrilla soldiers who use unusual tactics like ambushes and sabotage to fight a larger traditional military force, guerrilla marketers find creative, unconventional ways to promote their products or services without relying on traditional advertising channels like agencies, TV, radio, etc. As marketing expert Paul Suggett writes in his book Guerilla Marketing Weapons, "Guerrilla marketing renders the conventional marketing practices of big businesses ineffective and turns their size into a weakness rather than a strength."

 But you're probably thinking: